 Mentioning that they’re seeking your genre isn’t very personal

 It’s pretty common advice that you should personalize your letter to help grab the agent’s interest.
-At the same time, you probably don’t know the agents you’re approaching on a personal level, so it might feel like you’re floundering for something—anything—to say.
-I’ve seen a lot of people try to solve this by using a generic sentence like this: “I saw on your agency website that you’re seeking [genre], and thought my book would be a good fit.”
+At the same time, you probably don’t know the agents you’re approaching on a personal level, so it might feel like you’re floundering for something to say.
+I’ve seen a lot of people try to solve this by using a generic sentence lik “I saw on your agency website that you’re seeking [genre], and thought my book would be a good fit” or “I found your name on a list of top literary agents, and so I think you’re the perfect person to champion my novel.”

 Keep your bio relevant to the book you’re pitching